 Creatine magnapower, also known as creatine chelate is the combination of magnesium to help elicit a greater osmotic effect and in turn, a greater hydration effect.

-According to recent research, creatine supplementation could stimulate myogenic regulatory factors, which activate transport of contractile proteins and enhance satellite cell activation, proliferation, and differentiation - in other words, you can train harder with less caloric consumption and continue to develop lean muscle mass without catabolic muscle breakdown.
-This, in turn could influence a greater capacity for muscle protein synthesis and the development of lean muscle mass.
+According to recent research, creatine supplementation could stimulate myogenic regulatory factors, which activate the transport of contractile proteins and enhance satellite cell activation, proliferation, and differentiation - in other words, you can train harder with less caloric consumption and continue to develop lean muscle mass without catabolic muscle breakdown.
+This, in turn, could influence a greater capacity for muscle protein synthesis and the development of lean muscle mass.

 Many people struggle to supplement creatine because it can cause bloating and the unneeded stress of loading or cycling on and off.

-Many people should turn to a blend of creatine that contains both creatine malate and creatine chelate - both of which have been shown to remain in the bloodstream for longer and would require much less loading and unloading than traditional creatine monohydrate.
+Many people should turn to a blend of creatine that contains creatine malate and creatine chelate - both of which have been shown to remain in the bloodstream for longer and would require much less loading and unloading than traditional creatine monohydrate.